It is likely that the emails are being treated as spam by the recipient email system and are either in a junk folder or have been blocked altogether.

 54.240.104.162

-4. If this doesn’t help, the next step is for you to ask the recipient company's IT team to do a message trace on their mail server to see what happens to the notifications.
+5. Request a message trace: If the issue persists, the next step is for you to ask the recipient company's IT team to do a message trace on their mail server to see what happens to the notifications.
 They may have a rule that blocks it if it comes from Amazon, for example.